investing in real estate

 So you’ve finally found the house you want to invest in.
 Now ask yourself, how you want to profit from it?
 Do you want to do a fix and flip or do you want to rent it out for monthly income?

 A fix and flip could turn out to be a financial boost or a fiasco of rotting floorboards and caved in roofs.
 It is not uncommon to see an old house sell for tens instead of hundreds of thousands of dollars.
-Most of these people think they’re going to be able to fix and flip and make maximum profit, which is a possibility, if done correctly.
+Most of these people think they’re going to be able to fix and flip and make maximum profit, which is a possibility if done correctly.
 However, in most cases, a person looking to fix and flip, is looking to save every dime possible in order to try to make the most money possible.
 This is the type of person who decides to redo all the electric wiring, rebuild the walls and redo the plumbing by watching youtube videos.
-Ask yourself this, would you invest on a house that an untrained person “fixed?”
+Ask yourself this, would you invest in a house that an untrained person “fixed?”

-The best way to get a great return on a fixer upper is to invest in a professional team that will make your life easier and your property investment up to code.
+The best way to get a great return on a fixer-upper is to invest in a professional team that will make your life easier and your property investment up to code.

 Renting out properties have become one of the most desired sources of income in recent years.
-Who wouldn’t want to collect a pay check for owning a house or two?
-In order to become a successful landlord, there are somethings that you should consider first.
+Who wouldn’t want to collect a paycheck for owning a house or two?
+In order to become a successful landlord, there are some things that you should consider first.

 Not everyone looking to rent a house has the best track record.
-It is important to have background and maybe even drug tests done on potential tenants.
+It is important to have a background and maybe even drug tests done on potential tenants.
 Background checks are important to find out financial payment history on previous homes as well as finding out what kind of person you are letting into your home and neighborhood.